Corporate VP, Global Technology Development, McDonald’s Corporation

 University of Birmingham

 Customer experience and innovation

 It’s imperative that we raise the technology IQ of leadership teams to enable them to understand IT as a competitive advantage.
 CEOs don’t outsource all things financial to the CFO; nor can they do this with technology and the CIO.
 The cloud has an essential part in this, supporting a culture of organizational agility and learning fast through experimentation."

 Phil joined AWS as an Enterprise Strategist and Evangelist in September 2019.
 In this role, he shares practical lessons from his experiences implementing technology at scale.
 He uses these lessons to help enterprises succeed in achieving their own cloud-based technology goals to support organizational agility and customer-centricity.

 Phil learned a long time ago that while technology continues to evolve, culture remains at the heart of a company’s sustainable advantage and success.
 He experienced this firsthand in his storied career of over 25 years at McDonald’s Corporation.
-He led large-scale efforts to centralize technology, also viewing his project as an opportunity to change the culture of the organization.
+He led large-scale efforts to centralize technology, also viewing this as an opportunity to change the culture of the organization.
 Today core technologies operate in 38,000 restaurants across 120 countries, serving 1% of the world's population every day.

 Phil discovered that you can have the best technologists in the world, but unless you factor in people’s aspirations and motivations, you’ll be building things no one wants.
 From this vantage point, Phil was instrumental in starting McDonald’s journey to the cloud in 2010.
 Subsequently, he was part of the effort to achieve the CEO’s goal of saving $500 million in costs while also accelerating digital transformation across the business.
 With AWS as a partner, McDonald’s was able to scale e-commerce to 21,000 locations, and home delivery to 8,000 locations, in less than nine months—milestones that would have been impossible to reach before the cloud.